nus-cs2103-AY2021S1/ip/docs/DeveloperGuide.md

 * [**`Model`**](#model-component): Holds the data of the App in memory.
 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.

-Each of the four components:
+For each of the four components above:

 * Defines its *API* in an `interface` with the same name as the Component.
 * Exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point).